Making an Indian sweet box doesn’t involve a whole lot of steps. You merely need to:

 Otherwise, to stay on the safer side, follow traditional gift box recipes.

-Hopefully, our little guide has given you a good idea of how to pick the perfect Indian sweets for the occasion!
+Hopefully, our little guide has given you a good idea of how to pick the perfect Indian sweet boxes for weddings and special occasion!

 If you still aren’t quite sure, you may take the list of the traditional Indian sweets brought above as a reference – with those sweets, you may not make the most personal gift sweet box, but you won’t be running into any risks.